mirandaxuuu/HW_Repo_WebDev/Week_12_Final/README.md

 2. I wanted to overlay my "enter site" button on top of my carousel, so I did some research on carousel overlay.

-3. I learned about the shake effect in jQuery to make my footer shake.
+3. I learned about the shake effect in jQuery to add the shake effect to my footer.